 The Organization had available an unsecured line of credit with a bank that permitted maximum borrowings up to \$25,000 with interest charged at prime plus 1%.
-The line of credit matured on October 24, 2018 and was renewed subsequent to year-end with the same terms.
-There were no outstanding borrowings on the line of credit as of December 31, 2018.
+The line of credit matured on October 1, 2019 and was not renewed.